-The 2026 Seorak Food Culture Festival — officially titled Daedongje · Seorak Food Culture Festival (2026 대동제_설악음식문화페스티벌) — is the food-focused half of Sokcho's biggest cultural weekend in May.
-It runs Friday, May 15 through Sunday, May 17 at Sokcho Expo Park, part of the broader Seorak Musan Cultural Festival, and in 2026 arrives at its 3rd edition.
+The 2026 Seorak Food Culture Festival — officially titled Daedongje · Seorak Food Culture Festival (2026 대동제_설악음식문화페스티벌) — was the food-focused half of Sokcho's biggest cultural weekend in May.
+It ran Friday, May 15 through Sunday, May 17 at Sokcho Expo Park, part of the broader Seorak Musan Cultural Festival, and in 2026 arrived at its 3rd edition.

 The word Daedongje (대동제, roughly "great gathering festival") is a traditional Korean community-festival designation that signals harmony and collective celebration.
 For the food programming, that translates into a three-day open-air food zone built around Sokcho's mountain-and-sea geography, with a curated lineup of regional ingredients rather than generic fair food.

-This guide is for foreign visitors and English-reading residents planning a May weekend in Sokcho.
-Below you'll find the hours, the food, the prices, and how to pair the festival with the rest of the city.
+This guide is for foreign visitors and English-reading residents using the 2026 edition as an archive and planning reference.
+Below you'll find the hours, the food, the prices, and how to pair this kind of festival weekend with the rest of the city.

 Key Takeaways